UBC Blogs Guide

 Privacy Yes Verified by UBC’s Privacy Impact Assessment process.

-Similar UBC-Supported Tools N UBC Blogs is the only centrally-supported tool that enables website-building for you and your students.
-However, depending on your goals, other centrally-supported tools can help you share course content in different ways.
+Similar UBC-Supported Tools N UBC Blogs is the only centrally supported tool that enables website-building.
+For instructors, other centrally supported tools can help you share course content in different ways.

 What can I use it for?